mduffin95/MarketSim/README.md

 Adding an interface that allows trading com.matt.marketsim.entities.agents to be generated.
 This way we can create a number of different pre-defined experiments with different compositions of trading com.matt.marketsim.entities.agents.

 Looking at using GraphML to represent the graph.

+###Week 4 - March 1st - March 6th
+Decided to assume that each trading agent is only trading one unit.
+This simplifies the design.